Editor's note: This article was originally published April 26, 2015; it was updated March 15, 2018 to reflect the latest information.

 Additionally, between September 2015 and February 2016, a crippling fuel shortage temporarily suspended relief operations throughout Nepal and disconnected people from the resources they needed to rebuild.

-People living on less than $1.25 per day: Nearly 8 million (1/4 of the population)
+People living on less than $0.50 per day: About 7 million (25 percent of the population)

 Risk of earthquakes: Nepal ranks 11th in the world for vulnerability to earthquakes.